-Fire Hazards.
-Fireplaces offer extra warmth and atmosphere to holiday gatherings, but can prompt singed whiskers or burned paws.
+Fireplaces offer extra warmth and atmosphere to holiday gatherings but can prompt singed whiskers or burned paws.
 Candles prove irresistible especially for kittens who paw-test everything to see what it is, or meet it head-on to sniff and explore.
 That’s not just painful for pets, it’s a fire hazard for your entire family should Fluffy knock over the Menorah.
 Instead, electric candles are available for decorating purposes.
+I love the ones that we use!
 If you must have the real thing, ensure pets are safely out of the way and candles out of paw-reach.
 Be sure the fireplace screen is secured against curious pets, too.

 - Chocolate poses special dangers.
 Too much chocolate, which contains a stimulant called theobromine, can kill your pet.
 Keep holiday candy out of reach, in latched cupboards, to keep your canine glutton from over-indulging.
 Valentine’s Day is another time to keep pets safe.